SysKitTeam/docs-spconsultant/faq/miscellaneous.md

 ## How does the Snapshot Wizard process differ from using SPDocKit in Run mode?

 The __Run mode__ required you to use the full installation package and a somewhat complex license activation process before it could be used.
-Many of the customers would give up once they noticed that they had to run the installation package, without trying to run it and discovering the Run Only option.
-That way the option remained hidden, and we received complaints from our customers regarding the old process.
+Many of our customers gave up once they noticed that they had to run the installation package, without trying to run it and discovering the Run Only option.
+As a result, the option remained hidden, and we received complaints from customers regarding the old process.

-Now it is possible to take a snapshot without any installations by using __SPDockit Snapshot Wizard - Consultant__ or __SPDocKit PowerShell__ module.
+Now it is possible to take a snapshot without any installations by using the __SPDockit Snapshot Wizard - Consultant__ or __SPDocKit PowerShell__ module.
 To find more about this process, read the following [article](#internal/how-to/create-snapshot).

 ## How can I update the product versions offline?
 [Here](https://my.syskit.com/Utilities/productversions.aspx) is the link for the offline update.